Abstract

 Z

-Adjuvant anti-PD-1 antibody for hepatocellular carcinoma with high recurrence risks after hepatectomy
+, et al. Adjuvant anti-PD-1 antibody for hepatocellular carcinoma with high recurrence risks after hepatectomy.

 Hepatol Int